-Note*: Some people may not be comfortable or feel safe with the intervention of law enforcement.
-For many communities and people the history of mistreatment at the hands of law enforcement has led to fear and mistrust of police interventions.
+Note*: Some people may not be comfortable or feel safe with the intervention of law enforcement and/or intervention from a person(s)/organization(s) with authority in the space.
+For many communities, the history of mistreatment at the hands of law enforcement, for example, has led to fear and mistrust of police interventions.
 If it is safe to do so, before notifying authority, use your distract techniques (if possible) to see if the impacted party desires this.

 Follow up with those impacted.
 Comfort the person(s) and provide reassurance that it isn’t their fault; accountability is on the person(s) enacting the inappropriate/violent behavior.
 Be sure to assess when it is safe to check-in with the person experiencing the harm.

 Examples of this can look like following up after the fact, making sure they are connected to resources, remaining a visible support system for the person(s), or asking for directions.